Oracle-7/SRA-2020-Project/README.md

 # Terrain Classification
-A ML classification algorithm capable of classifying the terrain and driveability of images
+A ML classification algorithm capable of classifying the terrain and driveability of images.